-Our fundraising charitable music foundation helps aspiring composers and conductors who live in parts of the world where there is political strife or economic deprivation.
+Our fundraising charitable music foundation supports musical education projects as well as aspiring composers, instrumentalists and conductors who live in parts of the world where there is political strife or economic deprivation.

 Our fundraising activities have included concerts, receiving gifts and donations.
-We also received a generous legacy, but we need more and we need your help to continue our work and fund our largest project to date, our Composition workshop for young people in Iraq.
+We also received a generous legacy, but we need more and we need your help to continue our work.
 You can help us by either by making a donation or by organising your own fundraising activities.
 Contact us for help and suggestions.

 Help us continue to sponsor young Iraqi, Kurdish, and Syrian musicians in 2017.